 Unlike traditional online marketplaces, Facebook Shops is directly connected to a social media platform.
 Customers can engage with the brands and interact with other customers.
 Here is a look at some of the advantages that Facebook Shops has over other online marketplaces:

 Facebook Shops pages are content driven.
 This means that a business does not necessarily have to purchase ads to get exposure.
-Online shop owners can take advantage of this by creating valuable content that will generate sales.
+Webshop owners can take advantage of this by creating valuable content that will generate sales.
 Facebook Shops offers powerful features which allow content creators to tag products directly to a post or story.

 Customers who come across a post now have the option to purchase a featured product directly from their feed.
 The clever design takes advantage of a concept known as native advertising.
 Native advertising is a type of ad that matches and adapts to the media.
 Facebook Shops’ tagged product posts act as advertising for your brand but look like regular content.

 Facebook users are no stranger to product advertising on the platform.
 You’re scrolling through your feed when you stumble across a handsome looking watch.
 Only you click on it and realize you have to jump through hoops to even reach the product page… Links to external sites present a barrier to purchase for most social media users.
 Facebook Shops aims to take advantage of that initial momentum and capture sales at the moment of discovery.
 The marketplace eliminates the need to navigate an endless maze of menus to find products.
 Facebook Shops is designed to give customers a central place to find and order products.

 Integrating your Facebook Shops page with Commerce Manager will allow you to use the Facebook’s checkout (only available in the US).
 The feature let’s customers purchase products without leaving the social media platform.
 Note that using Commerce Manager will incur a sales fee.
 We’ll elaborate more on costs later in this post.